-A new study confirmed that the ‘Subalpine Warbler’ complex is indeed three species.
-In addition to Moltoni’s Warbler, the study recommended that Western and Eastern Subalpine Warblers should be recognised as different species as well.
+A new study confirmed that the ‘Subalpine Warbler’ complex is indeed composed of three different species (Moltoni’s Warbler, Western and Eastern Subalpine Warblers).
 The ‘IOC World Bird List’ accepted the split as proposed by the study.

-(Research about the “taxonomy of the Subalpine Warbler species complex” between 1990s and 2013 is well summarised in this old blog-post.
-If you are unfamiliar with the subject or want to refresh the memory, it’s recommended to start with that before reading about the news study).
+(Note: the main research about the “taxonomy of the Subalpine Warbler species complex” between mid-1990s and 2013 is well summarized in that old blog-post.
+I would recommend to start with that before reading about the new study, especially if you are unfamiliar with the subject).

 The taxonomy and nomenclature of the Subalpine Warbler complex has been the subject of many research during the last two decades.
 However a number of issues were still pending, and that’s probably why the “three-way split” hasn’t been widely recognized.
 As an example, North African taxon inornata hasn’t been included in any recent genetic study.